fortalbrz/gardenino/README.md

 The ESP-01 module should be programed with the sketch with the [Arduino IDE](https://www.arduino.cc/en/software):
   - go to File > Preferences
-  - on "Additonal boards manager", set the value "http://arduino.esp8266.com/stable/package_esp8266com_index.json"
+  - on "Additional boards manager", set the value "http://arduino.esp8266.com/stable/package_esp8266com_index.json"
   - go to Tools > Board > Board Manager
   - search for “**ESP8266**”
   - install the ESP8266 Community package ("**esp8266**" by *ESP8266 Community*)//